Step 1 of 6

 Level 2 chargers that work the fastest and operate safely in weather require hardwiring by an electrician to connect them directly to your electrical panel.
 Others can be plugged into a 240-volt circuit (like you have for your clothes dryer and stove) that already exists or is installed in your garage or carport.

-Home EV Charging Speeds
+Home EV charging speeds

 Here are more details on the difference between a Level 1 and Level 2 home charger: